SSH Keys

 sudo apt update

-Start by creating a new SSH key pair on your client computer using ssh-keygen.
+Start by creating a new SSH key pair on the client computer using the ssh-keygen utility included in the openssh-client package.
 Generate an RSA 4096 or Ed25519 pair.

 RSA-4096